 - Respect the chilling time: let the cake firm up for a couple of hours.
 However, if necessary, the cake can be served right upon completion of the decoration.

-- Ensure to wash and dry the fresh fruit thoroughly before using.
-Watery fruits tend to bleed into the cream frosting and become mushy quicker.
+- Ensure the fresh fruit is washed and dried thoroughly before using.
+Watery fruits tend to bleed into the cream frosting and become mushy more quickly.

-- Recalculate ingredients for cake pans of different sizes using this simple cake pan size converter.
+- Recalculate ingredient amounts for cake pans of different sizes with this simple cake pan size converter.

-- Make ahead option: Make Genoise sponge cake 1-2 days in advance and store it covered with plastic wrap at room temperature.
+- Make-ahead option: Make the Genoise sponge cake 1-2 days in advance and store it, covered with plastic wrap, at room temperature.
 Then finish the cake.

 Nutrition